flux-framework/flux-core/doc/man1/common/submit-dependencies.rst

    submitted job will be rejected with an error message indicating this fact.

-   The ``--dependency`` option may be specified multiple times.
+   The :option:`--dependency` option may be specified multiple times.
 Each use appends a new dependency object to the ``attributes.system.dependencies`` array.